NatashaMitchko/nerve/README.md

 #### Categories
 For every challenge created there is an associated standard image that shows a sucessful challenge.
 The main functionality of this game is the comparison of the categories of the standard image to that of the user uploaded image.
 These categories are retrieved from a [Google Cloud Vision API](###Google-Cloud-Vision-API) call.
 These calls take up to three seconds to complete so it's not feasible to make a call for the standard image *and* the user uploaded image each time a challenge is attempted.
 The Categories table essentially serves as a cache by storing all the results returned by the API call for a particular challenge.

-This table contains two fields, an autoincrementing primary key and the category.
+This table contains two fields, an autoincrementing primary key and the category itself.

 #### User Challenge Categories

 This table is an association table that maps a user challenge to a set of categories.
 This table only get's updated when a user challenge is completed.
 Upon completion the categories that matched that caused the user to win get mapped to the user challenge record.

-The data model is implemented using the [SQLAlchemy ORM](http://docs.sqlalchemy.org/en/latest/orm/).

 ### Server
 ### Views